Felipe Pardo: Nantes (loan)

 On 11 January 2017, Pardo joined Nantes on loan for the second half of the season.

 Back to Olympiacos

 In the summer of 2017 Pardo returned to Olympiacos.
 On the last day of the summer transfer window, Argentinian club Independiente came with a new proposal for Felipe Pardo, but Olympiacos responded negatively.
 The Argentinian club was keenly interested in the Colombian winger, but Olympiakos responded negatively to Independiente's offer of €2.6 million with a resale rate for the "Reds" of 20%, as coach Besnik Hasi desired to maintain the player in the team roster.

-On 12 September 2017, he scored twice having come on as a substitute in a 3–2 Champions League Group stage loss against Sporting Lisbon at the Karaiskakis Stadium, becoming only the fourth player in Champions League history to score a brace in the same match coming off the bench.
+On 12 September 2017, he scored twice having come on as a substitute in a 3–2 Champions League Group stage loss against Sporting CP at the Karaiskakis Stadium, becoming only the fourth player in Champions League history to score a brace in the same match coming off the bench.
 On 5 November, he scored a brace in a 5–1 home Super League win against Platanias.